 – Dave Van Knapp

 DTA’s Disclosure: When Dave approached us with his idea to build a general purpose dividend growth “ETF” the public can invest in (and that would offer several advantages over a true ETF), we were thrilled about the opportunity.
 Not only would it provide value to our readers, but it’d give us another way to help get the word out about our favorite long-term strategy: dividend growth investing.
 That said, it wasn’t until a few days before the January 1st, 2017 launch of Dave’s “ETF” that we discovered that Motif Investing offers an affiliate program for publishers like us who refer potential new customers to them.
 Since we were already referring our readers to Motif Investing via links in Dave’s articles, as a new affiliate of Motif, we will now simply be paid for doing what we’ve been doing for free.
-We will get paid $45-$55 commissions on every completed and approved brokerage application at Motif that is sourced from our site.
+We will get paid a $45 commission on every completed and approved brokerage application at Motif that is sourced from our site.
 There’s no extra cost to you if you sign up for a Motif account through an ad on DailyTradeAlert.com.
 If there was, we wouldn’t be doing this.
-Instead, there’s actually potential upside: As an affiliate, we’re able to offer special incentives that you may otherwise miss out on.
-For example, right now there’s a cash-back offer (see banner below).
+Instead, there’s actually potential upside: As an affiliate, from time to time we’re able to offer special incentives that you may otherwise miss out on.
+See the banner below for the current offer.
 Rest assured, our new position as a Motif affiliate will in no way impact the quality of Dave’s research or stock selection in his dividend growth “ETF.”
-After all, as Dave mentioned above, he’s got skin in the game, as he’s starting off with an initial investment of almost $10,000 in his “ETF”.
+After all, as Dave mentioned above, he’s got skin in the game, as he’s started off with an initial investment of almost $10,000 in his “ETF”.